pkck28/Simulation-of-Mechanism/README.md

 - Run the GUI file among all the script files and then enjoy.

 ## Future Advancements :-
-- Improve tthe speed of program
+- Improve the speed of program
 - Include more functionalities such as speed control, etc.
 - Change the GUI code and use better GUI software such as Java or Python.
 - Expand this project for Fourbar and Double Crank Mechanism.